Egypt begins coronavirus immunisation campaign

 She also paid tribute to over 330 doctors in Egypt who have died from the virus.

+“It was a simple jab,” Mahmud Zaki, one of the doctors, told Al-Watan newspaper.

+Over 35 medical centres will be set up nationwide in the coming weeks to administer the vaccine, the health ministry has announced, with citizens urged to register online.

-People with chronic diseases and the elderly will be next in line for the jab, but the minister said citizens "who have the means should pay for the vaccine" in the coming months.
+President Abdel Fattah al-Sisi said Saturday that the inoculation drive would begin “with healthcare workers followed by those suffering from chronic diseases and later the elderly”.
+Zayed said citizens “who have the means should pay for the vaccine” in the coming months.

-Egypt has registered over 160,000 novel coronavirus infections, including nearly 9,000 deaths.
+Egypt has officially registered over 160,000 novel coronavirus infections, including nearly 9,000 deaths.

 Health officials have warned that low testing rates mean the real number could be at least 10 times higher.